riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 Well turns out Mongo does not support <a href="http://stackoverflow.com/questions/22931177/mongo-db-sorting-with-case-insensitive" target="_blank">case insensitive sorting</a>, and uppercase words will always come prior to lowercase words when sorted.
 Holy smokes, what are we going to do?

 ###A solution
 Turns out a common pattern when needing to sort on String columns in Mongo is to duplicate a lowercased version of the field for the purpose of sorting.
-Coming from a traditional database background, this seems a little strange, but that's just the way it's done in Mongo, denormalization and duplication is common.
+Coming from a traditional database background, this seems a little strange, but that's just the way it's done in Mongo, denormalization and duplication is fairly common.

 So how can we accomplish this in our application?
 There's a package for that (well sort of)!

 We'll add the <a href="https://github.com/aldeed/meteor-collection2" target="_blank">collection2</a> package which will allow use to automatically create lower-cased versions of our String fields on insert.
-Let's seem how it all looks.
+Let's see how it all works.

 #####Terminal
 {% highlight Bash %}
 meteor add aldeed:collection2
 {% endhighlight %}

-Now we'll create a <a href="https://github.com/aldeed/meteor-collection2#attaching-a-schema-to-a-collection" target="_blank">schema</a> to our customer collection.
+Now we'll create a <a href="https://github.com/aldeed/meteor-collection2#attaching-a-schema-to-a-collection" target="_blank">schema</a> for our customer collection.

 #####Terminal
 {% highlight Bash %}